You might take a look at our previous articles and think that we’ve never heard “no” in our lives. That’s, of course, too good to be true.

 Sometimes, you succeed.
 Sometimes, there is nothing you can do.
 But the latter doesn’t happen as often as it seems.
 It’s all about how well you can read the signs and control the situation.

-To help you with handling objections in sales, we decided to provide a list of responses we have to deal with from time to time.
+To help you with handling objections in B2B sales lead generation, we decided to provide a list of responses we have to deal with from time to time.
 We hope they would be an encouragement to you — and provide a couple of good tips!

 Sales objections: It’s in the BANT

 Most common objections in sales stem not from the prospects’ individual opinions about your product, but from a simple concept: Budget, Authority, Need, Time (or BANT).

 First and foremost, your prospects care about the well-being of their company.
 As you handle their objections, your main goal is to show that this is your concern as well.

 Your product is too expensive.
 An objection that many sales reps face on Day 1.